The Register of Recognised Aboriginal Representative Bodies (RARBs) is a public register listing of approved RARBs in South Australia.

 It is a first point of contact for land use proponents (e.g. miners, developers, government departments) and others looking to find out if a RARB has been appointed to speak for heritage in a particular part of the state.

-There are currently two appointed Recognised Aboriginal Representative Bodies.
+There are currently three appointed Recognised Aboriginal Representative Bodies (RARBs).

 - Anangu Pitjantjatjara Yankunytjatjara is established under the Act as the RARB for the APY Lands as defined by the Anangu Pitjantjatjara Yankunytjatjara Land Rights Act 1981